Chiropractic care for non-Hodgkin lymphoma

 - Reduce sciatic nerve pain (pain from your lower back to the back of your leg)

-While chiropractic care can be helpful to many NHL patients, it may not be for everyone.
+While chiropractic care may be helpful to many non-Hodgkin lymphoma patients, it is not for everyone.
 For example, chiropractic services are not recommended if a bone metastasis is found or your platelet counts are low.